watson-developer-cloud/assistant-dialog-flow-analysis/FAQ.md

 Some visual components provide an optional user interface to modify the configuration of the component.
 You can call `conversation_analytics_toolkit.enable_widgets()` to enable the use of ipywidgets.  **Note**: ipywidgets require an additional installation step in your Jupyter environment.
 For more detail refer to [ipywidgets installation guide](https://ipywidgets.readthedocs.io/en/latest/user_install.html)

+<a id="nodesvisited-question-marks"></a>
+### Why does nodes_visited_str	field contains only question marks

+The extract-transform phase matches information based on the value of the skill_id field. enrichment of data from the skill matches information from the logs on the skill-id Some visual components provide an optional user interface to modify the configuration of the component.
+You can call `conversation_analytics_toolkit.enable_widgets()` to enable the use of ipywidgets.  **Note**: ipywidgets require an additional installation step in your Jupyter environment.
+For more detail refer to [ipywidgets installation guide](https://ipywidgets.readthedocs.io/en/latest/user_install.html)

 ## Data Integration